Forest School Training

 Our training team are not just experienced level 3 forest school practitioners.
-They’re also school teachers or school practitioners with a deep knowledge of engaging “city children” in forest school.
+They’re also school teachers and practitioners with a deep knowledge of engaging “city children” in forest school.
 They understand the challenge of delivering a genuine Forest School experience in places where you may be reliant on the local park or common.
 They’re interested in helping you find clever “ways around” to make the most of the woodlands and green spaces that London offers.

 We are accredited by AIM Qualifications and Assessment Group to deliver the following: